-For some "Aspies," learning social skills is like learning a foreign language.
+For some people on the spectrum, learning social skills is like learning a foreign language.
 They may have difficulty reading non-verbal communication that “typical” people learn without formal instruction (e.g., not understanding the appropriate distance to stand from another person when talking, how to tell when someone does not want to listen any longer, how to interpret facial expressions, etc.).

 These individuals are usually highly aware of right and wrong - and will bluntly announce what is wrong.
 They tend to recognize others’ shortcomings, but not their own.
 Thus, they may come across as insensitive, selfish, or rude.

-Frustration and resultant anger often occurs due to over-stimulation of the senses or a change in routine.
-It is often the only response they know.
-Difficulty with anger-control can present problems in relationships.
-They tend to view things in black and white terms, which may result in angry outbursts when they don’t get their way, or when they feel threatened or overwhelmed.
-Some people with Asperger's bottle-up anger and turn it inward in the form of depression, never revealing where the problem is.
+Some people with ASD bottle-up anger and turn it inward in the form of depression, never revealing where the problem is.
 Many are perfectionists, reacting with anger when things don’t go the way they had hoped.